See a list of staff milestones for July 2015. (The wrong list was posted earlier, briefly.)

 Please find below a list of academic department chairs and their administrative assistants for 2015-2016, as of July 1, 2015:

-See a list of employment milestones reached by faculty in July 2012:
+See a list of faculty milestones for July 2015:

 Continue reading »

 Wake Forest prioritizes engagement inside and outside of the classroom.
 With an 11:1 student-faculty ratio and national recognition, like the U.S. News #11 ranking for undergraduate teaching, the Faculty Fellows program is an extension of the University’s teacher-scholar model.

 The Faculty Fellows program increases faculty-student engagement by promoting informal, regular interactions between students and faculty in the residence halls for first-year students.
 The program fosters exceptional faculty-student engagement and helps to educate the whole person through enriching the intellectual, cultural, and social lives of the first-year students.

 January 21st, 2015 | Faculty News